microsoft/hands-on-lab-azure-functions/docs/workshop.md

 The Azure Storage Account is used to store data objects, including blobs, file shares, queues, tables, and disks.
 You will use it to store the audios files inside an `audios` container.

-To check that everything was created as expected, open the [Azure Portal][az-portal] and you should retrieve your `audios` container:
+To check that everything was created as expected, open the [Azure Portal][az-portal] and select the storage account which is **not** starting with `stfstd` or `stfdrbl` those two are for the Azure Functions.

+In the third one, you should retrieve your `audios` container:

 ![Storage account access keys](assets/storage-account-show-container.png)